Carvago/career-framework/competencies.md

   - You are able to break down large problems into smaller, more manageable ones that you can then solve one by one.
   - You have strong debugging and problem solving skills, allowing you to solve urgent problems, e.g. dealing with a blocker on production.
 - **Advanced**
-  - You are able to come up with iterative solutions that would lead to continuous delivery of value (aka slicing).
+  - You are able to come up with iterative solutions that would lead to continuous delivery of value to customers (aka user story slicing).
   - Your are able to anticipate problems and design solutions in a way that they reduce failure scenarios.
 Your solutions are future-proof and resilient against mistakes by others.
 You are able to identify edge cases early on.
   - You are able to zoom out, utilize data, technical strategy, product strategy, company strategy and other relevant context to inform the decisions you make.
 Your solutions are built for the long term and in alignment with the overall direction.
   - You reflect on solutions you have created, measure their impact, retrospect on how they were delivered and use that information to ideate and optimize future work.
-  - You are able to facilitate problem solving situations, identify coupled issuses, decouple them and help the group to reach consensus.
+  - You are able to facilitate problem solving situations.
   - You are able to identify recurring problems and find root causes.
 You are able to solve the problems in more systematical way, than just ad-hoc solutions.
 - **Expert**
   - You are guided by your experience to identify and solve issues with ease even when they are not in your domain, e.g. in other department you're collaborating with.